Children's ombudsman: Denmark

 There is a National Council for Children (Børnerådet), a statutory national institution which is politically independent although administratively linked with the Ministry of Family and Consumer Affairs.
 The Council works to safeguard the rights of children; it provides information on conditions for children in society and offers advice and consultancy to authorities on issues concerning children.

-Ecuador

 El Salvador

 The Human Rights Procurator, or ombudsman (Procurador para la Defensa de los Derechos Humanos) has an adjunct ombudsman for children's rights.

 Estonia

 In December 2010, the Parliamentary Finance Committee appropriated 383,000 euros to the Chancellor of Justice, the approximate equivalent of a national ombudsman, to establish a children's ombudsman office.

 Finland

 Finland recently established the Office of the Ombudsman for Children (Lapsiasiavaltuutettu).
 Previously, within the Parliamentary Ombudsman's Office, there was a specialist ombudsman for children's welfare.

 France

 In May 2011, the French Government merged the office of the Children's Ombudsman (Défenseur des enfants) with the main ombudsman agency and other bodies, creating a new body named the Defender of Rights (Défenseur des droits).
 In July 2011 Dominique Baudis was appointed to the office by the Council of State on the nomination of the Prime Minister, for a single six-year term.